EvanHahn/evanhahn-dot-com/_posts/2013-05-29-understanding-express-3.md

     // Set the view directory to /views app.set("views", __dirname + "/views");

-    // Let's use the Jade templating language app.set("view engine", "jade");
+    // Let's use the Pug templating language app.set("view engine", "Pug");

 The first block is the same as always.
 Then we say "our views are in a folder called 'views'".
-Then we say "use Jade".
-[Jade](http://jade-lang.com/) is a templating language.
+Then we say "use Pug".
+[Pug](https://github.com/pugjs/pug) is a templating language.
 We'll see how it works in just a second!

 Now, we've set up these views.
 How do we use them?

-Let's start by making a file called `index.jade` and put it into a directory called `views`.
+Let's start by making a file called `index.pug` and put it into a directory called `views`.
 It might look like this:

     doctype 5
     html